ats-tandjoeng7/UFOs/README.md

 - ☑️ Deliverable 2: A written report on the UFO analysis (this ["README.md"](./README.md)).

 ### GitHub Repo Branches
 All deliverables in Module 12 challenge are committed in this GitHub repo as outlined below.
-Two extra files, index_dt.html and app_dt.js, that allow filtering for *date* only were also uploaded for references.
+Two extra files (index_dt.html and app_dt.js) that allow filtering for *date* only were also uploaded for references.

 main branch
 |&rarr; [./README.md](./README.md)